-Calculation of stream discharge and reservoir storage from indirect measurements (that is, water pressure or float displacement) are done by trained specialists.
-All work is supervised by a licensed civil engineer.
+Calculation of stream discharge and reservoir storage from indirect measurements are done by trained specialists.
 Data are processed using software tools specifically designed for this purpose and which have been approved by USGS hydrologists.

 SMUD follows established USGS standards to manage the water resources data from its stream and reservoir gaging network.
 This includes: